fedaykinofdune/dsweb/README.md

 A web server management and web portal for the DarkStar Private FFXI servers.

 **State**
-Just started, not usable right now.
+Just started, not much to it atm XD

 **Requirements**
 - PHP 5.4